|

 Giddings

-Nov.
-1, 1906, At the age of around two years old, he moved with his
+In Dec.
+1879, at the age of two years old, he moved with his

 parents and younger brother Jesse